Preparing to arrive at DSU

 - Visa application forms (available from the U.S. Embassy/Consulate)

 - Any other documents required by your embassy/consulate

 - Official admission letter from Dakota State University

 As a foreign national student, BOR Policy 3.14 requires that you will be required to have credible health insurance as determined by the SD Board of Regents.
 You will be responsible for purchasing health insurance coverage that meets BOR Policy 3.14 requirements, any federal visa requirements, and IRS regulations.

-The South Dakota Board of Regents has identified for you to choose from ISO Care Unlimited (PDF) or ISO Med (PDF) plans.
-You will be required to provide proof of coverage the International Programs Office.
+The South Dakota Board of Regents has chosen two GeoBlue plans for you: the Basic plan and the Enhanced plan.
+You will be required to provide proof of coverage to the International Programs Office.
 If you do not provide proof of insurance, you will not be able to enroll in any SD Board of Regents university.
 However, under limited circumstances, SDBOR may waive this requirement if a student provides adequate proof of coverage by completing the Health Insurance Waiver Request Form.
 The following reasons will qualify you for a waiver of the health insurance requirement: